 Cole Lu (b.
 Taipei) lives and works in New York.
 Working across sculpture, installation, drawing, and writing, Lu’s practice explores myth, memory, and the architectures of displacement.
-His work engages material translation through wood burning, fire, linen, copper, found objects, and concrete, activating poetics of survival, orientation, and coded refusal.
-Language operates not only as text but as texture, carving lexicons into matter and myth into structure.
+His work engages material translation through wood burning, fire, linen, copper, found objects, and concrete, materializing poetics of survival, orientation, and coded refusal.
+Language operates as text and texture, carving lexicons into matter and myth into structure.

 CV